TheBlep/Le_Engineer_Blog/README.md

     - codestar/settings.py [All clear, Line-too-long errors ignored.]

     - manage.py [All clear, no errors found]

+    - Additionally, throughout development many python print statements were used to validate code. these have been removed.

 ### General Testing
 - Each feature was developed and tested in its own branch before being merged with master.
 Branches were subsequently deleted.